by Sebastian R. Fama

-Temporal punishment is a debt to God which remains even after our sins are forgiven.
-The Old Testament shows us at least two examples.
-The first is when Moses and Aaron are not allowed to enter the Promised Land because of their sin (Numbers 20:12).
+Temporal punishment is a debt to God which remains after our sins are forgiven.
+There are two notable examples of temporal punishment in the Old Testament.
+The first is when Moses and Aaron, despite being forgiven, are not allowed to enter the Promised Land because of their sin (Numbers 20:12).
 The second is when David commits murder and adultery.
 David tried to hide his sin but is called out by the prophet Nathan.
 David repents but that is not the end of the story:

 David said to Nathan, “I have sinned against the Lord.”
 And Nathan said to David, “The Lord also has put away your sin; you shall not die.
 Nevertheless, because by this deed you have utterly scorned the Lord, the child that is born to you shall die.”
 Then Nathan went to his house (2 Samuel 12:13-15).

 Note that Nathan tells David that the Lord has forgiven him.
 However, because of the seriousness of the offence he must still be punished.
-And so he is.
+And so, he is.
 In both cases there is serious sin, then forgiveness, then punishment.
-That punishment is called temporal punishment.

-Jesus speaks of Purgatory in Matthew 18:23-35.
+Jesus refers to Purgatory in Matthew 18:23-35.
 While speaking on forgiveness He says: “The kingdom of heaven may be likened to…” and then He tells a story about a king who forgave a servant’s large debt.
 That same servant refused to forgive a much smaller amount owed to him by a fellow servant.
 When the king found out he threw the first servant into prison “until he should pay back the whole debt.”
 Jesus then says, “So will my Heavenly Father do to you, unless each of you forgives his brother from his heart.”
 What prison is there in the kingdom of heaven where you might remain until your debt is satisfied?
 Purgatory is the only thing that makes any sense.
 We know it cannot be hell as anyone who goes there never gets out.
 In other words, their debt is never fully paid.

 Those detained in Purgatory can be aided by those of us still on earth.
 The Catechism of the Catholic Church puts it this way:

 While there is suffering in Purgatory there is also great joy.
 For all who are there are assured of their salvation.
-Yes, they long for heaven.
-But they are the Church Penitent and as such they are the bride of Christ.
-And just like any other bride they wish to be spotless before being presented to their groom (Jesus).
+While they long for heaven they are even more consumed with the desire to be cleansed before being presented to their groom (Jesus).
 As the Scripture says: “Let us rejoice and exult and give him the glory, for the marriage of the Lamb has come, and his Bride has made herself ready” (Revelation 19:7).